Panasonic FZ1000 II Comparison Review

 The Panasonic Lumix DC-FZ1000 II is a fixed lens compact camera that was officially introduced in February 2019 and is equipped with an one-inch sensor.
 It offers a resolution of 20 megapixel.

-The Panasonic FZ1000 II has a Camera Elo of 2489.
-This rating puts the FZ1000 II among the top 20 percent of all superzoom compact cameras.
-In terms of its sensor size category (one inch cameras), the FZ1000 II also ranks among the top 20 percent.
-Based on its within category standings, the camera earns a 4.5-star performance rating.
+Is the Panasonic FZ1000 II a good camera?
+The FZ1000 II has a Camera Elo of 2639.
+This rating puts the FZ1000 II among the top 10 percent of all superzoom compact cameras.
+In terms of its sensor size category (one inch cameras), the FZ1000 II also ranks among the top 10 percent.
+Based on its within category standings, the camera earns a 5-star performance rating.

 |Panasonic FZ1000 II|

 |Fixed lens compact camera|

 |ISO 125 - 12 800 (80 - 25 600)|

 |350 shots per battery charge|